 Alabama is pretty middle-of-the-road when it comes to trespassing.
 Alabama state statutes spell out that a person cannot enter or remain in any building or on vacant land unless authorized to do so.

 Authorization may be given to concerned parties by the owner of said land or structure or by a legally authorized representative.

 It is important to note that even land that has not been developed a single speck is off-limits to trespassers under Alabama law, and no fencing or other feature is required to keep potential trespassers out, be they malicious or ignorant.

-What is required though is communication of a no-trespass order by the owner of the property, either in the form of a verbal communication or posting of signage and in a conspicuous manner around the entrances of the property, if a structure, or around the perimeter of the property, if vacant land.
+What is required though is the communication of a no-trespass order by the owner of the property, either in the form of verbal communication, or posting of signage, and in a conspicuous manner around the entrances of the property (if a structure, or around the perimeter of the property, if vacant land).

 Relevant Alabama State Statutes